 Sales made to purchasers who have been issued a Connecticut exemption permit and will use the merchandise being purchased exclusively in agricultural production.
 (The farmer must provide a copy of the current exemption permit to the seller at the time of purchase.)

-To obtain a Sales and Use Tax Permit, complete and submit Form REG-1, Business Taxes Registration Application, and pay the $50 application fee.
-The permit is valid for five years and may be renewed without an additional fee.
-You may apply by mail, on the Internet using the Fast-File system, or in person at DRS offices in Hartford, Norwich, Bridgeport, Hamden, and Waterbury.
+To obtain a Sales and Use Tax Permit, complete and submit Form REG-1, Business Taxes Registration Application, and pay the $20 application fee.
+The permit is valid for two years and may be renewed without an additional fee.
+You may apply by mail or in person at DRS offices in Hartford, Norwich, Bridgeport, Hamden, and Waterbury.

 Generally, sales and use tax returns are filed quarterly.
 The quarterly periods and due dates are: